7 Font Types and When to Use Them

 Font choice is an important part of web and graphic design.
-Regardless of whether you’re designing a logo, a brochure, a business card, product packaging, a website, or anything else, typography will have a huge impact on the end result.
-The look and feel of the design will change significantly with different fonts.
-Likewise, the impression and mood that the design creates with viewers will vary with different fonts.
+Whether you’re designing a logo, a brochure, a business card, product packaging, a website, or anything else, typography will have a huge impact on the finished product.

-Because typography is such an important part of design, it’s critical to understand the various font types and when you should use them.
+Because typography is such an important part of design, it’s critical to understand the various font types and when to use them.
 With some basic knowledge in this area, you’ll be able to create much more effective designs that get the intended results.

-This article will cover the main font types, how they differ from each other, and the best uses.
+This article will cover the main types of fonts, how they differ from each other, and their best uses for designers.

-Serif fonts are classic, elegant, and highly versatile.
-The distinguishing characteristic of serif fonts is the dashes or feet at the tops and bottoms of the letterforms.
+Serif typefaces are classic, elegant, and highly versatile font type.
+The distinguishing characteristic of serifs is the dashes or feet at the tops and bottoms of the letterforms or characters.

-See our list of the best free serif fonts.
+See our list of the best serif fonts.

 The use of serif fonts is extremely common for many different purposes.
-Serif fonts are especially popular for body text in printed materials but can also be used for titles, logos, online, and just about any other type of text.
+They are especially popular for body copy in printed materials like magazines and newspapers.
+A serif font can also be used for titles, logos, online, and just about any other type of text.

-One of the main reasons why serif fonts are incredibly common is because they are generally easy to read.
-This is true whether we’re talking about small amounts of text or a full page of text.
+One of the main reasons why serif fonts and typefaces are incredibly common is because they’re generally easy to read.
+This is true whether we’re talking about short text sections, like a title or headline, or a full page of text.